 Let’s look at an alternative definition of the Sterling measure, which makes it look more like a Sharpe ratio

 The Sharpe ratio and Sterling are both measures of risk-adjusted performance.
 Still, it is clear from the formula where the difference lies.
-The Sterling ratio measures risk using the average drawdown, instead of standard deviation.
+The Sterling metrics measures risk using the average drawdown, instead of standard deviation.

 Finally, we implement an example using an Excel spreadsheet.
 This illustrates that we can easily implement the Sterling metric once we have the time-series of security returns.
 Then, we first calculate drawdowns.
 Once we have the average drawdown, we can proceed be dividing excess returns by the average drawdown as in the formulas above.

 We discussed the Sterling ratio, a measure of risk-adjusted performance that uses drawdowns to measure risk.
 It is most commonly used to assess absolute return strategies such the strategies followed by hedge funds.